sonalitejura/portfolio-projects/python-project/README.md

 1. Ensure the dataset is accurate, complete and ready for analysis.
 2. Gain insights into the characteristics and trends of ultramarathon races.
 3. Formulate hypotheses concerning ultramarathon races.
-4. Provide insights based on the findings from data cleaning, EDA, and hypothesis testing.
+4. Provide insights based on the findings from data cleaning, exploratory data analysis and hypothesis testing.

 ## Project Highlights